rust-lang/blog.rust-lang.org/posts/inside-rust/leadership-council-update@6.md

 ### Team structure updates

-There have been several updated and new teams added.
+We have moved several teams and added some new ones.
 Some of this is part of the ongoing work described in the [Shape of Rust](#shape-of-rust) section below.

 The book team (which is responsible for [The Rust Programming Language book](https://doc.rust-lang.org/book/)) and the [Rust By Example](https://doc.rust-lang.org/rust-by-example/) team have been moved from the Launching Pad to subteams of the [lang-docs](https://www.rust-lang.org/governance/teams/lang#team-lang-docs) team.
 This is in effort to clean up the organization of the Launching Pad. [leadership-council#123](https://github.com/rust-lang/leadership-council/issues/123), [leadership-council#139](https://github.com/rust-lang/leadership-council/issues/139).

 The Edition 2024 Project Group has been converted to the Edition Team as part of the Launching Pad.
 This new team has a charter of clearer responsibilities for running the edition process on an ongoing basis. [leadership-council#149](https://github.com/rust-lang/leadership-council/issues/149).

-We approved the creation of the Mentorship Programs team as a subteam of the Launching Pad.
+We approved the creation of the Mentorship team as a subteam of the Launching Pad.
 This new team is responsible for the Rust organization's participation in programs like [Google Summer of Code](https://summerofcode.withgoogle.com/).
 Details about Rust's participation in GSoC 2025 was [recently announced](https://blog.rust-lang.org/2025/03/03/Rust-participates-in-GSoC-2025.html). [leadership-council#153](https://github.com/rust-lang/leadership-council/issues/153), [leadership-council#146](https://github.com/rust-lang/leadership-council/issues/146).

-We approved the creation of the [Project Goals team](https://rust-lang.github.io/rust-project-goals/admin/team.html) as a subteam of the Launching Pad.
+We approved the creation of the [Goals team](https://rust-lang.github.io/rust-project-goals/admin/team.html) as a subteam of the Launching Pad.
 This team is responsible for running the project goals program. [leadership-council#150](https://github.com/rust-lang/leadership-council/issues/150)

 ### Program management

 We approved reserving $200k (USD) of the Council's budget to hire for the [Program Management position](https://hackmd.io/VGauVVEyTN2M7pS6d9YTEA) ([leadership-council#151](https://github.com/rust-lang/leadership-council/issues/151)).
-This is initially intended to support the Program Goals and Edition programs.
+This is initially intended to support the Goals and Edition programs.
 The Foundation is assisting with this process, and initial steps for advertising the position have started.

 ### All hands

-Work continues to for preparation of the all-hands event in May 2025 at [RustWeek 2025] which corresponds with Rust's 10-year anniversary.
+Work continues for preparation of the all-hands event in May 2025 at [RustWeek 2025] which corresponds with Rust's 10-year anniversary.
 We discussed and approved several requests:

-- Setting up the invitations. [leadership-council#135](https://github.com/rust-lang/leadership-council/issues/135)
+- We approved how to handle the invitations. [leadership-council#135](https://github.com/rust-lang/leadership-council/issues/135)
 - We agreed to raise the cap for travel grants that the Foundation may automatically accept due to the expected higher costs of this event. [leadership-council#148](https://github.com/rust-lang/leadership-council/issues/148)
 - We agreed that COVID safety should be a priority, and set up several expectations for the event. [leadership-council#147](https://github.com/rust-lang/leadership-council/issues/147)
-- Approved guidelines for guest invites to the all-hands [leadership-council#158](https://github.com/rust-lang/leadership-council/issues/158)
+- We approved guidelines for guest invites to the all-hands [leadership-council#158](https://github.com/rust-lang/leadership-council/issues/158)

 [RustWeek 2025]: https://rustweek.org/